 Kathmandu valley Tour provides you a glimpse of Kathmandu’s, Lalitpur (Patan) and Bhaktapur UNESCO World Heritage Sites.
 All are famous tourist points, within the Kathmandu Valley.
-1 Day Kathmandu Tour not only shows the rich culture of the community, but also takes you back in time through the architectural marvels, dated centuries back.
-Kathmandu valley tour offers variety of sightseeing destinations.
+The 1 Day Kathmandu Tour not only shows the rich culture of the community, but also takes you back in time through the architectural marvels, dated centuries back.
+Kathmandu valley tour offers a variety of sightseeing destinations.

 The harmony between Buddhism and Hinduism can be witnessed during the visit to the world heritage sights.
 Sightseeing in Kathmandu is a perfect way of getting in touch with the rich Nepalese history.

 There are many places to see in Kathmandu but following are the major sites we cover in 1 Day Kathmandu Tour.

 Kathmandu Durbar Square, home of Living Goddess Kumari